 Terms and conditions of storage

-Store in a place protected from light, out of the reach of children, at a temperature of 2-8 °C. Do not freeze.
+Store in a place protected from light, out of reach of children, at a temperature of 2-8 °C. Do not freeze.

 Shelf life – 12 months.

-Terms of dispensing from pharmacies
+Conditions for dispensing from pharmacies

 SPLIT VACCINE FOR FLU PREVENTION